August 28th, 2023

 Stacked column charts are great to show the parts of multiple totals.
 If you only want to show parts of one total, consider a bar chart instead.
 It will use your available space better than a stacked column chart.
 In addition, readers will be able to compare the parts better with each other.
 If you only want to communicate one share of one total, consider if your chart is still necessary at all, or if your number should rather be communicated with text.

 Stacked column charts work well for only a few totals.
-If you have more than approximately 10 bars (and not so many parts for each total anyway), consider a stacked bar chart, dot plots, tables or other chart types that display data in rows.
+If you have more than approximately 10 categories (and not so many parts for each total anyway), consider a stacked bar chart, dot plots, tables, or other chart types that display data in rows.
 On a screen, the width of your charts is always limited by the device your reader uses, but the height is not.

 Stacked column charts work well when totals have short labels.
 Long labels won’t fit well below the columns of a stacked column chart, especially if you have many of them.
 Consider a stacked bar chart instead.
 (However, the labels for the parts of each total are displayed better in a stacked column chart than in a stacked bar chart.)

 Bring the most important value to the bottom of the chart and use color to make it stand out.
 Your readers can compare values easier with each other if they have the same baseline.

 Consider stacking percentages (so that every total will sum up to 100%).
 This can be useful if the relative size of your parts is more important than their absolute size, and if your totals are not of interest to the reader.
 You will gain a second baseline at the top of your chart where you can place the second most important category in your data.

 Make sure that you include all parts of the total in your charts – and only parts of the total.
 Don’t include the total in your chart.